kelvinkirima014/kelvinkirima.com/content/faq/_index.md

 > There's no world without Nairobi's streets.

 ## Are there other places in the world you would like to visit?
 Yes.
-I hope to visit every Afrikan country before I die.
-Besides Afrika, another travel destination I dream of is Ensenada, Baja California, Mexico.
+I hope to visit every African country before I leave this world behind.
+I also have friends from many countries around the world like Sweden, the U.K, India, and the U.S that I'd love to meet physically some day.
+Another travel destination I dream of is Ensenada, Baja California, Mexico.

 ## Why Ensenada?
 It's a place that's been on mind since the first time I listened to a song I really like: *The Road to Ensenada*, by Lylle Lovett.